Bahamas: Tropical Marine Biology and Shark Ecology

 Please note: Because we cover so much information in a short period of time, if you are more than 5 minutes late you will have to attend a different First Step Session.

-The program fee is $4500.
-It includes program excursions, lodging, airfare and transportation, international health insurance, administration, orientation, and most meals.
+The program cost includes program excursions, lodging, airfare and transportation, international health insurance, administration, orientation, and most meals.
 In the event that you are not a full time student, or are a non-University of Minnesota student, you will also be charged for tuition.

 Peter Sorensen is a professor in Fisheries, Wildlife and Conservation Biology.
 His expertise is in fish physiology and behavior including migratory marine species.
 Dean Grubbs, the primary instructor, is a member of research faculty at Florida State University.
 His expertise is in shark biology, fisheries science and natural history.
 Samuel H. Gruber is an adjunct professor in the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
 He is the founder and administrator of the BBFS.